 Two fully accredited schools which accept lots of CLEP hours are Thomas Edison State College and Excelsior State College.

-There is a ton of information here and I hope that by reading this article you’re able to at least get a sense that it is possible for your child to complete at least some of their high school and college classes at the same time.
-If you’re intrigued and would like to find out more, there is an organization called College Plus that would love to help you get started.
+There is a ton of information here and I hope that by reading this post you’re able to at least get a sense that it is possible for your child to complete at least some of their high school and college classes at the same time.
+If you’re intrigued and would like to find out more, there are plenty of organizations that would love to help you get started.

 Question: Have you or anyone you know taken any CLEP tests?
 Do you have any tips to share with others?
 Please comment below.